swaptacular/swpt_accounts/protocol.rst

    the received message turns out to be an old one, it MUST be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
-If the new configuration has been successfully applied, an `AccountChange`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.
+If the new configuration has been successfully applied, an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.